giteshk/drupal8-gcp-docker/README.md

 ### Dockerfile
     We based this image on the PHP Google App Engine image.
-    We did to leverage all security patches that App Engine image would get from Google team.
+    We did to leverage all security patches that base image would get from Google team.
-    *** As of the writing of this project App Engine image only supports php 7.1 and 7.2 ***
+    *** As of the writing of this project the PHP base image only supports php 7.1 and 7.2 ***
 ### nginx-http.conf
     The default nginx configuration is not Drupal friendly so we took the nginx Drupal recipe and modified it to work.